 - 1 tsp butter

-Rinse the vegetables, then place in a pot with olive oil.
-Add the sage, rosemary, garlic, and a couple bay leaves, and let dry for 5 to 6 minutes.
+1. Rinse the vegetables and chop coarsely, then place in a pot with olive oil.
+Add the sage, rosemary, garlic, and a couple bay leaves, and saute for 5 to 6 minutes.
 Add the red wine (“Cooking in the Heart of Chianti” uses Chianti Classico) and let boil for 10 minutes.

-When you have a nice sauce, strain the sauce and add one spoon of rue (the rue is very easy to do: dissolve a teaspoon of butter, and then add a tablespoon of flour, after a few minutes remove from heat and let it cool before using, otherwise the sauce will form lumps).
+4. When you have a nice sauce, strain the sauce and add one spoon of roux (the roux is very easy to do: dissolve a teaspoon of butter, and then add a tablespoon of flour, after a few minutes remove from heat and let it cool before using, otherwise the sauce will form lumps).